illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 ## Tutorial Steps

 * Using the `vagrant init bento/ubuntu-24.04` command, initialize a Vagrant Box (only has to be done once on a system)
-  * Or comparable Vagrant Box on an M1 Mac
+  * Or comparable Vagrant Box on an Apple Silicon M-Series Mac
 * Using the `vagrant up` command, start the virtual machine
 * Using the `vagrant ssh` command, connect to the virtual machine via SSH
 * Using the `sudo apt-get update` and `sudo apt-get install nginx` command, install the Nginx webserver (pronounced Engine X)